pdxjohnny/crate-python/DEVELOP.rst

 To create a new release, you must:

-- Backport your changes to the release branch x.y
+- Backport your bug fixes to the latest stable branch x.y (e.g. 0.19)

+- For new features, create a new stable branch x.(y+1) (e.g. 0.20)

 In the release branch: